docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

    and a single name is interpreted as an "Author".
 If a single name contains a comma, end it with a semicolon to disambiguate:
    ``:Författare: Doe, Jane;``.

+   There is currently no way to represent an individual author's organization or contact info in a reStructuredText "Authors" field.
+   However, you may use an "Author" field followed by "Organization", "Address", and/or "Contact" for each author.

 The "Address" field is for a multi-line surface mailing address.
 Newlines and whitespace will be preserved.